The Lüftlmalerei of Garmisch-Partenkirchen

 — Johann Wolfgang von Goethe

-Everywhere you look in this beautiful Bavarian district, the walls of the buildings are covered in art.
+During my time living in Garmisch-Partenkirchen, everywhere I looked in the beautiful Bavarian district, the walls of the buildings seemed covered in vibrant, living art.

-While you may immediately see these paintings, and may even recognize some of the images, what you may not see is how each of these magnificent murals is some 2,000 years in the making.
-Not to say that they’re 2,000 years old.
-(Even though some of them were, in fact, painted centuries ago.)
-Rather, they are the culmination and coalescence of 2,000 years of competing politics, pilgrimage, and patronage.
+What one may not see at first glance, however, is just how each of these magnificent murals is some thousands of years in the making.
+That is not to say that they are thousands of years old — although some of them were, in fact, painted centuries ago.
+Rather, they are the culmination and coalescence of some 2,000 years of competing politics, pilgrimage, and patronage.

 We often look at paintings out of their original context.
 But to fully appreciate the particular character of a work of art, we need to consider its original function and setting, and think how those affected its form and content.
 Most paintings were not made to be hung beside others in a gallery; they were commissioned or sold for a set purpose.
 That purpose might have been anything from aiding private religious devotions to decorating the ceiling of an aristocrat’s palace.
 The imagery, style, size, and viewpoint of a painting depend largely on why it was painted, for whom it was painted, and where it was intended to be seen.2